facelessuser/coloraide/docs/src/markdown/temperature.md

 ///

 This is an approach researched by Yoshi Ohno and aims to provide better accuracy.
-It uses a look up table similar to the Roberson method and employs a combined approach of a triangular solver and a parabolic solver.
+It uses a look up table similar to the Robertson method and employs a combined approach of a triangular solver and a parabolic solver.
 This can lead to high accuracy if the table is large enough.

 Additionally, an "automatic expansion" technique can be used that starts with a small table and expands the table on